danpalamo/cacti-mimosa-b5-template/README.md

 # cacti-mimosa-b5-template
 A basic cacti host template for Mimosa B5 backhaul radio equipment.
+Compatible and tested with b5/b5c firmware 1.4.4.

 CDEF
 Divide by 100